 - A couple of weeks after significant egg hatch occurs, apply a long-lasting granule insecticide to your yard to control the small nymphs.
 Applying the product too early may result in the residual activity declining prior to end of egg hatch.
 Applying the product too late may result in poor control because the earliest hatching crickets have gotten too large.
 Follow directions on proper use and application.

 - Perform follow-up monitoring of control and spot treat any areas where you determine the individual control to be less than acceptable.

 By following these guidelines and correct timing of your application, you can make great strides in managing this troublesome pest.
-Like any soil pest, mole crickets are difficult to control and you should never expect 100-percent control.
+Like any soil pest, mole crickets are difficult to elimiate, and you should never expect 100 percent control.

-For more information on suggested products or application instructions, contact any of the store locations listed below.
+For more information on suggested products or application instructions, please visit your nearest Pestop location.